cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-cybsup01.md

   useradd -M -r -g minio-user minio-user
   ```

-- Assign ownership of each mounting point and storage are to miniio user account
+- Assign ownership of each mounting point and storage are to MinIO user account
   ```
   # Assign disk area to minio-user
-  chown minio-user:minio-user /srv/miniodisk
+  chown -R minio-user:minio-user /srv/miniodisk1

   #chown minio-user:minio-user /mnt/disk1 /mnt/disk2 /mnt/disk3
   ```

 - Create the service environment file at `/etc/default/minio`, as source of all environment variables __used by MinIO and the minio.service__ file, that include:
   ```
+  # Enable Virtual host-style requests to the MinIO deployment
+  # Set the value of the FQDN for MinIO to accept incoming virtual host requests
+  MINIO_DOMAIN=cydel01.cybnity.tech

   # Set the hosts and volumes that MinIO uses at startup
   # The command uses MinIO expansion notation {x...y} to denote a
   # sequential series.
+  #
+  # Specify "https" instead of "http" to enable TLS.
   #
   # The following example covers four MinIO hosts
   # with 4 drives each at the specified hostname and drive locations.